potatojoayo/KNU_Movie_web/README.md

  5. Adding and modifying movie in DB (only admin)

- ### On press 'Back Button' immediately route the page out of the application.
+ ### caution: On press 'Back Button' immediately route the page out of the application.

 ## How to Use